tomkonidas/konidas/content/posts/tcpip.md

 **HTTP** can be found in the browser's url.
 You use it all the time.
 When you see status codes of `404` not found or `200` ok, these come from the application layer.

+Open your browsers dev tools (`F12`), go to the network tab and refresh the page.
+Here you can see all the network calls and their status'.

 ## Transport layer